Premium Free Tool

 Practical Example

-If you spend $200 and generate $1,000 in sales, your ROAS is a healthy 5.0x (500%).
+If you spend $200 on Google Shopping and generate $1,000 in sales, your ROAS is a healthy 5.0x (500%).

 Common Questions

-What is the difference between ROAS and ROI?
+What is the key difference between ROAS and ROI?

-What is a 'good' ROAS?
+What is considered a 'good' or healthy ROAS?

-Should I focus only on ROAS?
+Should I focus exclusively on ROAS for my business?

-How can I increase my ROAS?
+How can I effectively increase my ROAS?

-Does my ROAS include sales taxes?
+Does my ROAS calculation include sales taxes and shipping?

-Usually, marketers calculate ROAS based on the 'Net Revenue' (before taxes and shipping) to get the most accurate picture of ad efficacy.
+Typically, professional marketers calculate ROAS based on the 'Net Revenue' (before taxes and shipping) to get the most accurate picture of ad efficacy.